akamai-developers/kuberay-gpu-llm-quickstart/README.md

 In the Akamai Cloud Console, create a Linode API key with read/write permissions for Kubernetes, and NodeBalancers, and read permissions for events.
 ![Linode PAT Creation](screencasts/01-LinodePAT.gif)

-## 3. Create a LKE Cluster with a blackwell GPU
+## 3. Create a LKE Cluster with an NVIDIA Blackwell GPU

 Create a LKE Cluster with two node pools \- one with a blackwell-gpu, and one with a standard linode type, to run our other workloads on